liunai7/yelp_data_engineering/README.md

-# Yelp Restaurant Recommendation System (still looking for a cool name!)
+# Tell me Yelp, where should I eat out?!(still looking for a cool name!)
 Yelp is an online platform which provides information about businesses.
 Here, I build a recommendation system to predict a list of ceratin businesses, i.e., restaurants for users to dine out.
 This recommendation is based on QUICK EXPLANATION OF RECSYS ALGO!. quick intro here